What are the benefits of joining APA?

 Am I eligible for reduced dues if I am unemployed or in transition?

-APA offers special reduced rates for members who are not working on a temporary or permanent basis, but who do not meet the requirements of life or retired membership status.
+APA offers special reduced rates for current members who are not working on a temporary or permanent basis, but who do not meet the requirements of life or retired membership status.
 Members may qualify for one year of reduced dues for every three years of continuous membership, up to a maximum of five years (for those who have been members for 15 years or longer).
 Members must request the unemployed rate annually.